fortran-lang/fortran-lang.org/learn/quickstart/derived_types.md

 A derived type is possible to contain procedures either `functions` or `subroutines` that are **bound** to this derived type.
 Type procedures must follow the `contains` statement that, in return, must be used within the derived type and after all [member-variables] have been declared.

 {% include note.html content="It is impossible to describe type-bound procedures in their full syntax without delving into OOP features of modern Fortran.
-For that reason only a simple example is provided in this final part, to demostrante a very basic use." %}
+For that reason only a simple example is provided in this final part, to demonstrate a very basic use." %}

 Example of a derived type with basic bound-procedure: